 If you have found a dog, cat, or other companion animal, you should do the following:

 If you decide to keep the pet in your home until an owner is found, you still need to have the animal scanned for a microchip and fill out a found report at the animal shelter.
-Please remember that a frantic owner could be looking everywhere for their beloved pet!
-Put flyers out in the neighborhood where you found the animal, at veterinarian offices, and put an ad on online forums such as Facebook and Craig’s List.
-If the animal is not claimed after 30 days, you may choose to keep or re-home it.
+Please remember that a frantic owner could be looking everywhere for their beloved pet so make every effort to reunite the animal with its family!
+Put flyers out in the neighborhood where you found the animal, at veterinarian offices, and put an ad on online forums such as Facebook’s Bring Rusty Home.
+If the animal is not claimed after 30 days, you may choose to keep or re-home it